sclickk/KatWebX/README.md

  - January 12, 2019 - KatWebX's first pre-release.
 During the time from pre-release to release, no new features will be added, and the configuration format will not be changed.
  - Febuary 3, 2019 - KatWebX's first release.
  - Febuary 17, 2019 - A tool is released to automatically migrate configuration from KatWeb to KatWebX.
+ - March 2, 2019 - All KatWeb users will be told to upgrade to KatWebX.
  - June 13, 2019 - KatWeb is given EOL status, and is discontinued.

 ## Current/Planned Features